Beyond Interpretability: When, Why, and How Sparse Autoencoders Enable Label-Free Visual Steering: Related Work

-Similar to our line of work,~\cite{joseph2025steering} validate CLIP's steerability and its efficacy in suppressing typographic attacks.
-Patch-SAE\cite{lim2024sparse} improves zero-shot classification by applying latent masking based on class-level activations.
-Specifically, it aggregates SAE activations from the training split to identify the top-$k$ most frequently activated latents per class, which are then used to mask active latents at test time.
-Our approach differs in a key aspect: \textbf{we do not rely on activation aggregations from the same class in training} but our method is instead fully test-time unsupervised.
-This design avoids reliance on class-conditioned statistics, making our approach more flexible and applicable to a wide range of tasks without requiring dataset-specific activation distributions.
-Specifically, our method (i) operates entirely in the vision latent space, (ii) requires no class labels, external vocabularies, or gradient updates, and (iii) improves zero-shot classification by amplifying sparse SAE features rather than replacing or suppressing activations.
+While SAEs have been explored for feature analysis, generative modeling, and concept disentanglement in the visual domain~\citep{ bhalla2024interpreting, stevens2025sparse, surkov2024one, fel2025archetypal, thasarathan2025universal}, these works focus primarily on interpretability rather than downstream performance.
+In contrast, our method leverages SAEs to \textit{actively steer} vision models in a label-free, test-time setting to improve classification.
+Related efforts like~\cite{joseph2025steering} study CLIP’s steerability on typographic attacks, while Patch-SAE~\citep{lim2024sparse} improves classification accuracy via \emph{class-conditioned} latent masking.
+Our approach, on the other hand, requires no class labels and avoids class-based activation aggregation during training, enabling broader applicability without reliance on external supervision or gradient updates.

-\paragraph{\textbf{Steering Vectors.}} Steering vector (SV) methods~\cite{turner2023activation, park2023the, hernandez2024linearity, NIPS2013_9aa42b31}, also known as representation engineering~\cite{zou2023representation}, construct a directional vector (or task vector) and apply it in the latent space to change the target model's behavior at inference-time.
-SVs have gained popularity in LLM/MLLM domain as it can improve generation security~\cite{liu2024incontext}, promoting truthfulness~\cite{NEURIPS2023_81b83900}, mitigating hallucination~\cite{vista}, as well as improving inference efficiency~\cite{liu2024incontext, i2cl}.
-Interestingly, prior work has shown that in VLMs, \emph{visual cues are influenced by language}, and that \emph{biases in the model’s response can be steered through simple natural language prompts}~\cite{gavrikov2025can}.
-In contrast, we differentiate from this line of work by focusing on Vision Foundation Models directly steering representations in the latent space \textit{without any external language signal}.
+\textbf{Steering vectors.} Steering Vector (SV) methods~\citep{turner2023activation, park2023the, hernandez2024linearity, NIPS2013_9aa42b31}, also known as representation engineering~\citep{zou2023representation}, construct a directional task vector and apply it in the latent space to change the target model's behavior at inference time.
+In LLMs/MLLMs, SVs are used to enhance security~\citep{liu2024incontext}, truthfulness~\citep{NEURIPS2023_81b83900}, reduce hallucinations~\citep{vista}, and improve efficiency~\citep{i2cl}.
+Interestingly, prior work has shown that in VLMs, \emph{visual cues are influenced by language}, and that biases in the model’s response can be steered through simple natural language prompts~\citep{gavrikov2025can}.
+In contrast, we focus on steering latent representations in vision models without any language input.
+Recent work has demonstrated that sparse representations can improve interpretability and disentanglement in steering directions~\citep{bayat2025steering, makelov2024sparse}.
+Unlike these methods, which rely on supervised contrastive examples or training data, our approach discovers meaningful sparse directions in vision models without requiring labeled positive/negative concept pairs, making it more adaptable to general visual representations.